euroargodev/argopy/docs/visualisation.rst

 Profiles colouring is finely tuned for some variables: QC flags, Data Mode and Deployment Status.
 By default, floats trajectories are always shown, but if the WMO is not given by a default wmo variable, it must be given as argument.
 The :class:`argopy.plot.scatter_map` function works with **argopy** :class:`xarray.Dataset` or :class:`pandas.DataFrame` data.

-Let's import this function, the usual suspects and some data to work with:
+Let's import this function, the usual suspects and some data to work with.
+Note that scatter_map is only available to a collection of profiles:

 .. code-block:: python

     from argopy.plot import scatter_map
     from argopy import DataFetcher as ArgoDataFetcher
+    from argopy import OceanOPSDeployments

     ArgoSet = ArgoDataFetcher(mode='expert').float([6902771, 4903348]).load()
-    ds = ArgoSet.data
+    ds = ArgoSet.data.argo.point2profiles()
     df = ArgoSet.index

+    df_deployment = OceanOPSDeployments([-90, 0, 0, 90]).to_dataframe()

 And see in the examples below how it can be used and tuned.